Society hotspot: Formation

-Some geoscientists have argued that certain features of the Society hotspot, such as the lack of an initial flood basalt at the old end of the chain, short-lived volcanic activity, and petrological and geochemical analysis of the lavas which reveals a number of shallow-source components, are inconsistent with the plume model and have proposed a tectonic origin.
+Clouard and Bonneville 2001 have argued that certain features of the Society hotspot, such as the lack of an initial flood basalt at the old end of the chain, short-lived volcanic activity, and petrological and geochemical analysis of the lavas which reveals a number of shallow-source components, are inconsistent with the plume model and have proposed a tectonic origin.
 According to this model, the Society and other volcanic chains in the south Pacific result from a system of fissures caused by intraplate stresses related to thermal contraction of the lithosphere, subduction-induced flow of the asthenosphere, and changes in the configuration of plate boundaries which have enabled pre-existing melt in the crust and shallow mantle to escape to the surface.
 The timing of volcanic activity and orientation of the chain, both of which coincide closely with major alterations in plate boundary configurations and consequent changes in the lithospheric stress field and direction of asthenospheric counterflow, support this model.

 Some of the above features, however, can be accommodated by the plume model.
 The lack of initial flood basalt and short-lived activity, for example, are consistent with some versions of the superplume model which propose small-scale intermittent “plumelets” generated by the superplume, and the petrology and geochemistry of the lavas may be due to subducted oceanic crust being sampled by the plume.